omssma/regex_tutorial/gist-template.md

 ### Back-references

-Backreferences match the same text as previously matched by a capturing group.
+Backreferences match the same text as previously matched by a capturing group (Broken down into three parts/groups)

 ### Look-ahead and Look-behind